GFNOrg/diffusion-finetuning/inverse_diffusion/README.md

 # Amortizing intractable inference in diffusion models for vision, language, and control
 Code to finetune a Diffusion posterior from an unconditional diffusion prior.
-The code base was written to be compatible with the Diffusers library, from HuggingFace.
+The code base was written to be compatible with the [Diffusers](https://huggingface.co/docs/diffusers/en/index) library.

 ![alt text](samples/cls_finetuning_samples.png "Prior Posterior Samples")